kufu/smarthr-ui/src/components/Dialog/README.md

 - Dialog component has `role` set to `"dialog"`.
 - Dialog component has `aria-modal` set to `true`.
 - Uncontrollable Dialog has `aria-haspopup` set to `"dialog"` in the trigger.
 When using controllable Dialog, set `aria-haspopup` to `"dialog"` in the trigger.
 - MessageDialog and ActionDialog set the title value to the `aria-label` value.
 When using Dialog and DialogContent, you can specify a value for `aria-label` in `ariaLabel` props.
+Alternatively, you can use the aria-labelledby attribute by passing the id value in `ariaLabelledby` props.